openjs-foundation/cross-project-council/GOVERNANCE.md

 If consensus cannot be reached, a pull request may still be landed after a vote by the Voting CPC members to override outstanding objections.

+### Fast-Tracking PRs

+Special exception is made for pull requests seeking to make any of the following changes to this repository:

+- Errata fixes.
+- Editorial changes.
+- Meeting minutes.
+- Updates to the team lists.
+- Doc Fixes.

+Charter changes cannot be fast-tracked.

+To propose fast-tracking a pull request, apply the fast-track label.
+Then add a comment that CPC members may upvote.

+If someone disagrees with the fast-tracking request, remove the label.
+Do not fast-track the pull request in that case.

+The pull request may be fast-tracked if two CPC members approve the fast-tracking request.
+To land, the pull request itself still needs two CPC member approvals.

+CPC members may request fast-tracking of pull requests they did not author.
+In that case only, the request itself is also one fast-track approval.
+Upvote the comment anyway to avoid any doubt.